 Storytelling through song is a fundamental duty of traditional music and Matthew Byrne does this brilliantly with his latest recording, Horizon Lines.

-Matthew Byrne releases his highly-anticipated third album - Horizon Lines - on August 11, 2017.
+Matthew Byrne released his highly-anticipated third album - Horizon Lines - on August 11, 2017.
 This newest collection of traditional material explores a unique repertoire of songs from both sides of the Atlantic and continues Byrne’s journey through his own unique musical lineage.

 A guest appearance by Matthew’s dad (Joe Byrne) makes for a particularly special moment on this recording.
 Another highlight is an original ballad by Byrne, penned after discovering a fascinating family connection to a beautiful love story - “a traditional song just waiting to be written”, as he describes it.